eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-protocol-bindings-amqp091.md

 application/vnd.eclipse.ditto+json
 ```

-If messages which are not in Ditto Protocol should be processed, a [payload mapping](connectivity-mapping.html) must
+If messages, which are not in Ditto Protocol, should be processed, a [payload mapping](connectivity-mapping.html) must
 be configured for the AMQP 0.9.1 connection in order to transform the messages.

 ## AMQP 0.9.1 properties